The Chemical Brothers: 1995–1998: Exit Planet Dust and Dig Your Own Hole

-In the US at this time, "Setting Sun" was sitting at Number 80 in the Billboard Top 100, after selling around 80,000 copies, an uncommon achievement for a European "dance" act.
+In the US at this time, "Setting Sun" was sitting at Number 80 in the Billboard Hot 100, after selling around 80,000 copies.
 Sales from Exit Planet Dust were also around 150,000.

 On 7 April 1997, the Chemical Brothers released their second album, Dig Your Own Hole.
 It was recorded at the band's own south London studio, with the title taken from graffiti on the wall outside.
 The album was well received, with Mixmag rating it 10/10 and calling it "mad enough to be thrilling, slick enough for not even remotely trendy coffee tables".

 During the summer of 1997, the Chemical Brothers toured extensively, particularly in the United States.
 In August, the Chemical Brothers achieved a rapprochement with the US Dust Brothers, and asked them to remix the forthcoming single "Elektrobank".
-They themselves also became highly sought-after for remixes for other artists.
+They themselves also became highly sought after for remixes for other artists.
 In September, the next single from Dig Your Own Hole, "Elektrobank" was released.
 In November, the pair played at Dublin's Point Theatre, with support from Carl Cox.
 They also began a US tour in Detroit.

 At the end of the year, Dig Your Own Hole's final track, the nine-minute-long "The Private Psychedelic Reel", gave rise to a limited-edition mini-EP of the same name.
 The B-side consisted of a live version of "Setting Sun", recorded at the Lowlands Festival, Netherlands on 24 August 1997.
 Also in December, following four sold-out US shows, the Chemical Brothers toured the UK, concluding in a sold-out show at Brixton Academy, London.

 In 1998, they concentrated more on DJing, although some remixes did see the light of day, including "I Think I'm in Love" from Spiritualized.
 Both a vocal remix and an instrumental remix were included in the single release.
 Each clocked in at over seven-and-a-half minutes.
 Another remix completed by the Chemical Brothers was "Delta Sun Bottleneck Stomp" by Mercury Rev. This was another extension in the association between the two bands, since Mercury Rev's Jonathon Donahue contributed to "The Private Psychedelic Reel" on Dig Your Own Hole.